David-OConnor/dynamics/README.md

         print(f"Posit: {posit}")
         # Also keeps track of velocities, and water molecule positions/velocity

+    # Do something with snapshot data, like displaying atom positions in your UI.
+    # You can save to DCD file, and adjust the ratio they're saved at using the `MdConfig.snapshot_setup`
+    # field: See the example below.
     for snap in md.snapshots:
         pass
-        # Do something with snapshot data, like displaying atom positions in your UI,
-        # Or saving to a file.

 main()